marijnh/Eloquent-JavaScript/19_paint.md

 to do that, the class has a `draw` method that expects an array of updated pixels—objects with `x`, `y`, and `color` properties—and creates a new picture with those pixels overwritten.
-This method uses `slice` without arguments, in which case the start of the slice defaults to 0 and the end to the array's length, to copy the entire pixel array.
+This method uses `slice` without arguments to copy the entire pixel array—the start of the slice defaults to 0 and the end to the array's length.

 {{index "Array constructor", "fill method", ["length property", "for array"]}}